Authorization Services

 users3

-• Open the Credentials tab and set the password for the user.
-Make sure to set Temporary to OFF before setting the password.
+• Open the Credentials tab and set a password for the user.
+Ensure that Temporary is set to OFF before setting the password.

 users4